phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-08-github-gitdown.md

 **The problem is: Github is still surprisingly hard for most everyday users to use and unlock full potential**.
 Non-technical users hit big barriers when trying to understand what Github is all about.
 And even experienced users struggle to keep up with all the new features, third-party integrations, and open-source innovations.

-Given that premise, I decided to propose a session for the [Mozilla Festival](TK), with the hope that some of the bright minds that gather there will be interested in hacking on solutions to this problem.
-This post is an edited version of the actual proposal that was submitted.
+Given that premise, I decided to propose a session for the upcoming [Mozilla Festival](TK), with the hope that some of the bright minds that gather at the festival will be interested in hacking on solutions to this problem.
+This post is an edited version of that proposal, which benefited from generous contributions by my long-time collaborator, [Matt Thompson](TK).

 So, with some solid intentions and a no small amount of luck, we'll set out to map out a bit of Github’s territory, to ask the question “What if…?,” and to wax poetic about what might be possible in this new world of open, networked, co-creation.